The Best Sunscreen for Every Skin Type

 Find out the 10 sunscreen myths that make dermatologists cringe.

 Those blessed with normal skin can use pretty much any chemical or physical sunscreen for daily use.
 Tsippora Shainhouse, MD, a Beverly Hills-based dermatologist, suggests looking for a product labeled “broad-spectrum,” which means that it protects against both UVA and UVB.
 “For days when you are just ducking in and out of the office, SPF 15 can suffice, but otherwise, look for products with SPF 30+,” she adds.
 “Chemical, lotion sunscreens are usually more cosmetically elegant for everyday use, but micronized physical sunscreens can look sheer on most skin types, too.”
-Here’s the one spot you should never skip when applying sunscreen.

 If your skin tends to be on the oily side no matter what, you’ll want to be especially careful when selecting your sunscreen, since many brands can make already oily skin appear even greasier.
 “Oily skin does best with formulas with gel or alcohol or with lighter lotions,” says Dr. Shainhouse.
 She also recommends selecting broad-spectrum protection that utilizes ensulizole as the UVB blocker, since it’s the least greasy.
 “Minerals can be drying and may help keep skin looking more matte during the day, so stick with chemical formulas if you want the best looking and feeling results.”
 She also recommends using a mineral powder sunscreen, like Colorescience Sunforgettable Mineral SPF 50 Sunscreen Brush, over your makeup to help reduce mid-day shine.